hashgraph/hedera-hcs-sxc-java/README.md

 ## Examples

 The project comes with two examples to get you started, these are fully functional examples.
-The first `simple-message-demo` is a simple command line example where running two instances of the application side by side, you can witness that a message sent from one app is reflected in the other.
+The first `hcs-sxc-simple-message-demo` is a simple command line example where running two instances of the application side by side, you can witness that a message sent from one app is reflected in the other.
 The first app sends the message to Hedera and the second receives it via a subscription to a mirror node.
 The opposite also works.
-The second example `settlement-demo` is a more complex application which is based on spring boot with a web UI.
+The second example `hcs-sxc-settlement-demo` is a more complex application which is based on spring boot with a web UI.
 Each instance of the application represents a participant in a settlement use case where participants can issue credit notes to each other, approve them, group them to reach a settlement amount, employ a third party to effect the payment and finally both original parties confirm the payment was completed.
 In addition to this, an audit log is provided so that the full history of messages between participants can be consulted.

-### Simple-message-demo
+### hcs-sxc-simple-message-demo

 This is a simple messaging demo between two participants.
 All messages sent from one participant are pushed to the Hedera HCS service and each participant subscribes to a mirror node to receive the consensus messages.